chenxumiao/chenxumiao.github.io/publications.md

 * Patents
    * An automatic detection system for CT intracerebral hemorrhage based on improved Unet, Invention patent (ZL202110674662.7)
-   * A Computer with graphical user interface for segmentation of Intracerebral CT hemorrhage region, Industrial design patent (ZL202130447657.3)
+   * A Computer with graphical user interface for segmentation of intracerebral CT hemorrhage region, Industrial design patent (ZL202130447657.3)
-   * A Computer with graphical user interface for segmentation of Intracerebral CT hemorrhage region, Industrial design patent (ZL202130391819.6)
+   * A Computer with graphical user interface for intracerebral CT hemorrhage analysis, Industrial design patent (ZL202130391819.6)